RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Methodology

 \subsubsection{Error Handling}

 The previous work~\cite{qin2023toolllm} demonstrates that LLMs in tool invocation tend to propagate errors, limiting exploratory actions.
 These issues are even more pronounced in less capable LLMs.
 Inspired by \cite{shinn2023reflexion}, we use pre-defined criteria to mark problematic actions or states as erroneous.
-As shown in Fig.~\ref{fig:overview}, we provide error messages and suggestions to the controller agent, including these circumstances: (i) duplicate invocation of stateless tools with the same arguments, (ii) trivial input to expert agents, and (iii) early finalizing without thorough investigation.
-These error messages can reduce the frequency of meaningless actions taken by the control agent by alerting it to avoid repeating the same mistakes.
+As shown in Figure~\ref{fig:overview}, we provide error messages and suggestions to the controller agent, including these circumstances: (i) duplicate invocation of stateless tools with the same set of arguments, (ii) trivial input to expert agents, and (iii) early finalizing without thorough investigation.
+These error messages can reduce the frequency of meaningless actions taken by the control agent by alerting it.